 3. Define the journey steps

-That said, if you’re mapping out a smaller journey (e.g. account creation) then you might want to go into more detail, and map every screen or interaction to give you a really comprehensive understanding of what is happening.
+That said, if you’re mapping out a smaller journey (such as account creation) then you might want to go into more detail, and map every screen or interaction to give you a really comprehensive understanding of what is happening.
 This is particularly effective when you believe journeys have become bloated.

 Workshop tips